Updated: Jul 30

 If there’s one thing we all want, it’s to wake up each morning feeling refreshed and ready to take on the day.
 Unfortunately, most of us don’t feel that way when the alarm goes off.
-In fact, some studies show roughly 72% of Americans who sleep seven to eight hours per night, wake up feeling tired at least three days a week.
+In fact, some studies show roughly 72% of Americans who sleep seven to eight hours per night, wake up feeling tired three days a week or more.

 While there may be physical issues going on that can affect the quality of sleep we get – like sleep apnea, acid reflux, or even seasonal allergies – there are things we can start doing today to help make our mornings more energized.